Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 {%latex%} S = b E d         {%endlatex%} | {%latex%} \text{(6)} {%endlatex%}
 {%latex%} S = b e e a       {%endlatex%} | {%latex%} \text{(7)} {%endlatex%}

-The reason I'm adding extra `e`s in rules 3 and 4 is to show that the split up from LR(1) can make the automaton quite big.
+The reason for the extra `e`s in rules 3 and 4 is to show how that increases the LR(1) automaton size.
 We'll now have 4 states instead of 2 + an LALR reduce-reduce conflict.
-The reason I'm adding rule 7 is so we have a state where we might shift or reduce depending on the lookahead, which influences the code we generate.
+The reason for adding rule 7 is so we have a state where we might shift or reduce depending on the look-ahead, which influences the code we generate.
 Let's check out the automaton first:

 {% digraph A LR(0) automaton for the above grammar %}
 bgcolor="transparent";